las-r/fast-leaf-decay/README.md

 ![Modrinth Downloads](https://img.shields.io/modrinth/dt/SrvMdjnx)

 # Fast Leaf Decay
 Exactly what it says on the tin.
 Makes leaves decay pretty much instantly.
-Available as a datapack and fully supported by pretty much all the major mod loaders.
+Available as a datapack and fully supported by all the major mod loaders.

 ## FAQ
 **Q:** Mod support?\